halildurmus/win32/README.md

 [![pub package](https://img.shields.io/pub/v/win32.svg)](https://pub.dev/packages/win32)
 [![Language](https://img.shields.io/badge/language-Dart-blue.svg)](https://dart.dev)

-Perhaps of more than the APIs themselves, this package provides a variety of instructive examples for more complex FFI usage scenarios.
+Perhaps of more use than the APIs themselves, this package provides a variety of instructive examples for more complex FFI usage scenarios.

 ## Requirements

-This package assumes the Dart 64-bit compiler.
+This package assumes the Dart 64-bit compiler, running on Windows.

 ## Usage